Andreas Lehnert

 Andreas Lehnert is a German clarinetist.

-Lehnert was born in Augsberg, Germany, and studied at the Colleges of Music in Stuttgart and Detmold.
+Lehnert was born in Augsburg, Germany, and studied at the Colleges of Music in Stuttgart and Detmold.
 From 1994 to 1995, he was principal clarinet with the Hessian Staatstheater Darmstadt; since 1995, he has been the principal clarinetist for the Leipzig Gewandhausorchester.
 He has also appeared as a soloist with the Stuttgart Philharmonic and the Baden-Baden Philharmonic.
 He is also a member of Sinfonietta Leipzig.